pyvec/python.cz/README.md

 # python.cz

-Source of small summary website about Czech Python community.
+Source of small summary website about Czech (and Slovak) Python community.

 ## Status: ACTIVE